chanzuckerberg/idetik/docs/guide/getting-started.md

 ## Configuring the Camera

 A camera defines which part of the world a viewport shows. [`OrthographicCamera`](/api/classes/OrthographicCamera.html) uses a parallel projection that draws every pixel at the same size regardless of depth.
 That makes it the camera for 2D image viewing.

-The camera is typically framed to the image's extent.
-Idetik works in world units rather than pixels.
-The source's [`getDimensions`](/api/classes/OmeZarrImageSource.html#getdimensions) method describes the image's extent with one record per axis.
-Each record lists the size, chunk size, scale, and translation at every level of detail from finest to coarsest.
+Its constructor takes the extent of the visible frame.
+The source metadata can be used to set the initial view to frame the whole image.

 ```typescript
 import { OrthographicCamera, PanZoomControls } from '@idetik/core';